tybalex/mcp-redis/README.md

 ## Installation

-### Quick Start with uvx (Recommended)
+### Quick Start with uvx

-The easiest way to use the Redis MCP Server is with `uvx`, which allows you to run it directly from GitHub without installation on the MCP Client side:
+The easiest way to use the Redis MCP Server is with `uvx`, which allows you to run it directly from GitHub (from a branch, or use a tagged release).

+> No PyPi package is available at the moment.

 ```sh
 # Run with Redis URI